-Take a Closer Look: Online Art Appreciation Courses 2025
+Take a Closer Look: Autumn 2025 Online Art Appreciation Course

-Take part in these very special online courses – wherever you are.
+Take part in our autumn online art appreciation course – wherever you are.

 All sessions are recorded and made available to participants for three weeks afterwards to allow you to catch up, or watch again.